 March 9, 1814 - March 10, 1861

-A major Shevchenko book will be published by the Taras Shevchenko
+A major Shevchenko book was published by the Taras Shevchenko

 the birth of the great poet Taras Shevchenko on March 9, 2014.

-The project, started in 2010, will result in a book with a selection
+The project, started in 2010, resulted in a book with a selection

 of fifty poems in Ukrainian, English and French.